ska-sa/katgpucbf/doc/xbgpu.design.x.rst

 .. _undefined behaviour: https://gist.github.com/shafik/848ae25ee209f698763cffee272a58f8

 Loading is implemented using the :cpp:class:`FetchData` class.
-At construction time it takes thread-specific offsets to the station (antenna), polarisation and time.
-The :cpp:func:`load` member functions takes base channel, time and station that are uniform across the block.
+At construction time it takes thread-specific offsets to the receiver (antenna), polarisation and time.
+The :cpp:func:`load` member functions takes base channel, time and receiver that are uniform across the block.
 If the specific element to access is outside the bounds, the data is not loaded and left as zero.

 Asynchronous loading